yikai82/Kubuntu-T2/course_note_DSI_AI_ML/how_to_Git-02-guide.md

-git clone https://github.com/dtxe/dsi_guacamole.git # this will create a folder named 'git_gaucamole' under your working directory cd ./dsi_guacamole.git git status git log # you will see two log and one of them have a comment "Accidentally delete avocados" ls # list the file code guacamole.md
+git clone https://github.com/dtxe/dsi_guacamole.git # this will create a folder named 'git_gaucamole' under your working directory cd ./dsi_guacamole.git git status git log # you will see two logs and one of them have a comment "Accidentally delete avocados" ls # list the file code guacamole.md